ynizon/logsteal/README.md

 On my windows computer, i have also added a batch file with wget : http://gnuwin32.sourceforge.net/packages/wget.htm

-# Maxmind (GEOIP2)
+# Maxmind (GEOIP2) or IpInfo.io

-For having details about the city of the connection, you need to have the maxmind database.
+For having details about the city of the connection, you need to have the maxmind database or a token from ipinfo.io.
-To download it, you need an account on https://www.maxmind.com/en/geoip2-databases The, copy the database into storage/GeoipDB/GeoLite2-City.mmdb
+To download the database, you need an account on https://www.maxmind.com/en/geoip2-databases The, copy the database into storage/GeoipDB/GeoLite2-City.mmdb To have a token, you need an account on the website https://ipinfo.io Ipinfo seems have a better precision than Geoip.